Maya 3D: Plot

 One night, Malan meets a girl named Shaini and flirts to gain her attraction, but did not reveal it.
 Shaini also had some attraction to Malan and she started to flirt around him as well.
 Meanwhile, One day, Malan and his friends are forced to abandon their usual cricket ground and find a new one; one friend select an abandoned ground which is rumored to be haunted.
 A bizarre weather change scares them away.
 Malan brings home his cricket stumps, which have been stained with blood from a buried corpse in the ground.
 He focuses on wooing Shaini, where she asked Malan to come to a dinner.
 But as he is fear for ghosts, he went to the hotel with all his family.
 At the dinner, however, Malan's mother agreed on their relationship and fixed a date to meet Shaini's family.
 In the following days, his mother and sister-in-law are witness to several paranormal phenomena at night; prominently a ghost haunting the hallways.
-On consulting am exorcist, they perform 3 rituals to ascertain if the house is haunted:
+They consult an exorcist, who suggests three rituals to test the presence of a spirit in their home.